 Canadian International – It has links to other websites that contain self-study materials that use a combination of tools such as videos, film clips, and exercises.
 The learning levels are indicated so you can choose the links most appropriate for you.
 It even has a Business English section that’s great for learning conversation used in the workplace.

-5 Minute English – This is a very organized website with short and simple explanations and fun exercises.
-It even has a Question and Answer section that may shed light on some of your burning questions.
+5 Minute English – This is an organized website with short and simple explanations and fun exercises.
+It even has a Question and Answer section that provides quick answers to confusing things in English.

-Breaking News English – Here you can access more than 2,000 lessons that are based on current events and feature stories.
+Breaking News English – You can access more than 2,000 lessons based on current events and feature stories.
 You can choose your level, listen (available in different speeds), read along, and practice spelling and word matching to boost your vocabulary.

 Learning English with CBC – Learn from video and audio clips.
 The lessons are based on CBC news stories.

 Many Things.org – This site has quizzes, word games, word puzzles, proverbs, slang expressions, anagrams, a random-sentence generator and other computer assisted language learning activities.
 It is developing its mobile-friendly version so you can use the materials on-the-go.

 Reep World – The site’s Learners Section has many open resources to practice your English skills.
 Learners from literacy to advanced levels can find links to various activities like quizzes, lessons, practice tests and others.

 Purdue online writing hub –This site houses a considerable amount of resources for instructors and learners on grammar and usage, academic writing, and writing for the workplace.